 - transport operators are working to improve accessibility on the transport system

 In December 2012 we set up a dedicated Paralympic Legacy Advisory Group.
-This advisory group is made up of representatives from leading disability charities, Disabled People’s User-Led Organisations (DPLUOs), Paralympians and business.
+This advisory group is made up of representatives from leading disability charities, Disabled People’s User-Led Organisations (DPULOs), Paralympians and business.
 It aims to:

 - provide a voice for organisations not currently represented on other legacy committees

 - bring the Paralympic-associated legacy elements of the programme together

 - assist the government and Greater London Authority (GLA) in implementing the Paralympic legacy programme

 - provide a forum through which to engage external organisations, and to seek their advice and support

 - make sure that opportunities are taken in London and across the UK

 The Built Environment Professional Education Project

 On 3 December 2013 the Built Environment Professional Education Project (BEPE) was launched.
 Inspired by the Paralympic Legacy Advisory Group, this project aims to make inclusive design a key part of education and training for all built environment professionals.
 The first anniversary of the project was marked by a reception held in City Hall, London.

 Inclusive design is a process that ensures that all buildings, places and spaces can be easily and comfortably accessed and used by everyone.